captn3m0/msgboy/README.markdown

 * Keyboard navigation for the dashboard and notifications.
 * Grouping of items in the dashboard (by source, and by topic).
 * Set git tags when bumping
-* Throttle down importing of sources, to avoid slowness at setup.
+* <del>Throttle down importing of sources, to avoid slowness at setup.
 Since everything happens in the background.
-It's ok to take more time.
+It's ok to take more time</del>.
-* Show messages when there was no subscription performed at all...
+* <del>Show messages when there was no subscription performed at all...</del>
+* Show more help in the msgboy dashboard in the form of boxes.
+These should indicate what needs to be done to subscribe to more content (bookmarking stuff!).

 ## Publishers